All about Versailles – France’s most important chateau

 The resulting economic damage almost destroyed the monarchy.
 Finance Minister duc de Choiseul did what he could to shore up the Treasury, but Louis XV left his successor, his grandson Louis XVI, a debt of 4000 million livres when he died in 1774.
 The roots of the French Revolution can be traced back directly to this financial mess.

-Despite the kingdom’s shaky finances, Louis XVI immediately had the gardens replanted at Versailles, and had a new library built in his private apartments by Anges-Jacques Gabriel.
+Despite the kingdom’s shaky finances, Louis XVI immediately had the palace gardens replanted and had a new library built in his private apartments by Anges-Jacques Gabriel.
 His wife, Marie Antoinette, quite regularly re-decorated her private apartments; she also made use of the workshop of the Menus Plaisirs, the shops at Versailles that created special interiors, sets, and even funeral monuments.
 They created new portable party pavilions that the young Queen could use to entertain her group of friends.

 In 1788 the French government went bankrupt.
 Louis XVI was forced to call a meeting of the Estates-General, a representative body of the government that had not met in 175 years.
 They met in the town of Versailles at the Jeu de Paume, a forerunner to a modern tennis court, soon to became the backdrop for the French Revolution.

 On the morning of October 6, 1789 a mob of angry Parisians, mostly women, marched to the Palace demanding bread.
-They stormed the Palace, ran up the Queen’s Staircase and broke into the Guard’s Room, then into the antechamber.
+They stormed the palace, ran up the Queen’s Staircase and broke into the Guard’s Room, then into the antechamber.
 Marie Antoinette ran from her bedchamber into her private apartments, towards the King’s Suite to find her husband and son.
 They hid, safely, until the mob dispersed.
 In an effort to quell public discontent the King moved his court to Paris.
 Marie Antoinette and Louis XVI’s chambers remain as they were in the fall of 1789.
 They never returned to Versailles.

-After the fall of the monarchy, the Palace of Versailles was put into the hands of the new government.
+After the fall of the monarchy, the palace was put into the hands of the new government.
 In 1792, portions of the Royal furniture was sold and dispersed, and many works of art from the Palace were taken to the Louvre in Paris.
 Napoleon Bonaparte later took an interest in the Palace and commissioned restoration work, which was continued by the reinstated monarchy in 1814 by Louis XVI’s brother, Louis XVIII.
 In the 1830’s Louis-Phillippe decided to make the Palace into a museum of French history, which was inaugurated in 1837.

-The Palace continued to play an important role in European history: in 1871 the Hall of Mirrors was the setting for the Proclamation of the German Empire and in 1919, the site were the Treaty of Versailles was signed, ending World War I.
+The chateau continued to play an important role in European history: in 1871 the Hall of Mirrors was the setting for the Proclamation of the German Empire and in 1919, the site were the Treaty of Versailles was signed, ending World War I.

 In 1962, a decree was issued ordering all of the objects belonging to the Palace and preserved in collections throughout France to be brought back to Versailles.
 In the 80’s, funded by two French government grants, more than 80 rooms were involved in the largest single restoration in Versailles history.
 Parts of the palace that had been damaged or rebuilt after the French Revolution were restored, furniture was recovered, paintings were returned, and wall coverings were replaced.